a2roger/backup/w4_data/readme.md

 This is a minimal sketch showing how to load a csv into a `Table`, display some meta information, and iterate through the data.
 The output is printed to the Processing console (there is no graphical output).

-Processing has built-in functions and classes enabling loading of csv ("comma-separated values") files.
+p5.js has built-in functions and classes enabling loading of csv ("comma-separated values") files.
 These are plain text files in which each line of text represents a row of a table, and columns of the table are delimited using commas (",") in each line of text in the file.
 The csv file included with this sketch is a table of Canadian postal codes and their corresponding place names, provinces, and coordinates.

 To load a csv file, we use the `loadTable()` function.
-Just like the `loadStrings()` function, this function can take in either a local filename or a URL pointing to a remote file (see the next sketch, `temperature`, for an example of using a remote file). `loadTable()` returns a `Table` object, a class built into Processing.
+Just like  `loadStrings()`, this can take in either a local filename or a URL pointing to a remote file. `loadTable()` returns a `p5.Table` object, a class built into p5.

-The `Table` class ([reference](https://processing.org/reference/Table.html), [javadoc](http://processing.github.io/processing-javadocs/core/processing/data/Table.html)) has various methods to read and manipulate the table.
+The `Table` class ([reference](https://p5js.org/reference/#/p5.Table)) has various methods to read and manipulate the table.
 For example, `.getRowCount()` and `.getColumnCount()` can be used to figure out the size of the table.
 Table columns can be indexed either using their number (int) or their title (string).
-To get all the column titles, use the `.getColumnTitles()` method.
+To get all the column titles, use the `.columns` property.

 In this sketch, we iterate through the rows of the table.
 In each iteration, we obtain the row using `table.getRow(i)` where `i` is the row number.
 Each table row is represented using the `TableRow` class.
-We use the `TableRow.getString()` method to get the place name as a string for each row. `TableRow` has other typed methods like `.getInt()` and `.getFloat()` to extract different types out from table cells.
+We use the `TableRow.getString()` method to get the place name as a string for each row. `TableRow` has `.getNum()` to extract a numerical types from table cells.

 ## Processing a CSV